pguillebert/cauchy/README.md

 ## Ideas for the future

-* Web server to show current (local) state of the server.
+* Web server to show current (local) state of the agent.
 * route to reload config (ou signal?)
 * buffer events when they cannot be sent to riemann